mapfumo/mapfumo.github.io/content/posts/Building-An-IIoT-Sensor-Node-With-Embedded-Rust-And-Stm32.md

 ## 7. Where This Design Fits in the Real World

 This project is intentionally modest in scope.
 It is not a control system, and it is not designed for hard real-time actuation.
 That constraint is a feature, not a limitation.
 Many industrial problems are about _monitoring_, _evidence_, and _trend detection_ rather than immediate control.
-In those contexts, simplicity and reliability matter more than complexity.
+In those contexts, simplicity and reliability matter more than complexity or performance.

 Below are environments where this exact design — or a lightly adapted version of it — fits naturally.